ni-vera/training-requirements/R for Data Science/Fix3.md

 There may be other things that can be deduced from the plot (such as lack of linearity) but I think non-homogeneity of variance is one of them: the leftmost part, which comprises most observations, is cone-shaped.

+>Some lines of code are too long and this hurts readability.
+I will clarify more what the problem is I am trying to indicate.

+Excessively long lines were split (this was only appplied to code lines, since markdown content is expected to be read after knitting)